 There are a plethora of wood pellet flavors to pick from.
 It’s difficult to say what the best smoke flavor is because it’s subjective.

-Some wood pellet flavors, however, complement certain dishes better than others, and after decades of trial and error, mixing different woods with different cuisines, there are very universally agreed upon pairings.
+Some wood pellet flavors, however, complement certain dishes better than others.
+After decades of trial and error, mixing different woods with different cuisines, there are very universally agreed upon pairings.

 Here are some of the greatest smoking woods for various foods: